FirmwGuy/CEP/docs/CEP-TAG-LEXICON.md

 - **How do tests add fixtures?** Follow the existing patterns (`test_*`, `tst_*`, etc.) and document the new pattern on this table.
 This keeps the test namespace vast but contained.
-- **Can application layers invent their own domains?** Yes—outside Layer 0 the lexicon is advisory.
+- **Can application layers invent their own domains?** Yes—outside CEP the lexicon is advisory.
 The contract here only governs CEP's built-in runtime.